ScilifelabDataCentre/OrderPortal/README.md

 their facility.

-An external scientist should by default be able to place orders with any facility, once the user has been allowed into the system.
+An external scientist should by default be able to place orders with any facility, once the user's account has been approved.

 A user should be allowed to specify which other users will be allowed access to their orders within each facility.